-Learn the meaning behind the fourth “P” in the just-released Trafficking in Persons Report from the US State Department.
-Sandra Morgan, the Director of the Global Center for Women and Justice and Dave Stachowiak, one of the Center’s board members, discuss the importance of partnerships in ending human trafficking and cite a number of examples and opportunities for partnership.
+Learn the meaning behind the fourth “P” in the just-released Trafficking in Persons Report from the U.S. State Department.
+Sandra Morgan Dave Stachowiak discuss the importance of partnerships in ending human trafficking and cite a number of examples and opportunities for partnership.

 - Background for the other three P’s: Prevention, Protection, and Prosecution.

 - Prevention: The most effective means that includes education within the community and law enforcement.

 - Protection: How to provide resources and aftercare for victims.

 - Prosecution: As a government with the people to deter those who would illegally traffic.